 Upper elementary students will benefit from reminders on how to refer to and cite text evidence.
 Use this anchor chart during writing and discussion to help connect the language that we use across domains.

 Pick your acronym when revising and editing.
 These charts are great for third, fourth and fifth graders.
-Older students can get more targeted with editing marks (use this list from Merriam-Webster).
+Older students can get more targeted with editing marks.